feldera/feldera/docs/contributors/compiler.md

      Using the `--lenient` flag will only emit warnings, but compile such programs.

---ignoreOrder: `ORDER BY` clauses are not naturally incrementalizable.
-Using this
-     flag directs the compiler to ignore `ORDER BY` clauses that occur *last* in a view definition.
-This will not affect `ORDER BY` clauses in an `OVER` clause, or `ORDER BY` clauses followed by `LIMIT` clauses.
-The use of this flag is recommended with the `-i` flag that incrementalizes the compiler output.

 --outputsAreSets: SQL queries can produce outputs that contain duplicates, but
      such outputs are rarely useful in practice.
 Using this flag will ensure that each output VIEW does not contain duplicates.
 This can also be ensured by